TheBigBookMan/grad-dip/Artificial Intelligence/AI in Games.md

 		- MIN uses same information as MAX and always attempts to move to a state that is worst for MAX.
 		- implemting minimax, we label each level in the search space according to whose move it is at the point in the game
 		- each leaf node is given a value of 1 or 0, depending on whether it is a win for MAX or MIN
+		- **Top**- is whoever is making first move, so if the MAX is making first move then the initial state will be a MAX and then start the alternating levels
+		- **Start**- start from the leaf nodes at the bottom of the tree and thats how you determine the parent values based on the min/max and the values of childremnm
 		- Minimax propogates these values up the graph through parent nodes according to the rule:
 			- if parent state is a MAX node, give it the maximum value among its children
 			- if the parent is a MIN node give it the minimum values of its children